Arts and cultural funding across the UK

-Last week we considered how schools might approach the arts from a range of budget points.
-We know that in addition to schools, budgets can be tight for the youth and community sector, and arts and cultural organisations, which is why sources of external funding are increasingly important.
-If you’re looking to deliver Arts Award or further develop your work but having trouble when it comes to resources, we’ve compiled a guide to some of the available funding for arts projects across the UK.
+We know that this year especially, budgets can be tight for arts education activities and programmes, which is why sources of external funding are increasingly important.
+If you’re looking to deliver Arts Award or further develop your work but having trouble when it comes to financial resources, we’ve compiled a guide to some of the available funding for arts projects across the UK.

 Arts Council England

-National Lottery Project Grants – which replaced Grants for the Arts in 2018 – is designed to support individual projects at different budget levels.
+National Lottery Project Grants – is designed to support individual projects at different budget levels.
 Organisations applying for £15,000 or under will receive a decision in six weeks, while those requesting over £15,000 will hear the outcome in 12 weeks.
 There’s no deadline, so applications can be submitted throughout the year and, unlike Grants for the Arts, Project Grants can be put towards the cost of delivering Arts Award.

 The ACE website also contains contact information for other sources of funding, including their counterpart Arts Councils in Scotland, Wales, and Northern Ireland.